TimGuite/timguite.github.io/site_pages/experience/education.md

 - Learned how to make key design decisions for software and hardware of embedded systems.
 - Designed FGPA microprocessors in SystemVerilog and optimised designs for synthesis.
 - Implemented several signal processing algorithms such as Kalman Filter, Particle Filter and Model Predictive Control
-- Learned about Real Time Operating Systems (RTOS) and discussed real-world issues
+- Learned about Real Time Operating Systems (RTOS) and discussed real-world issues with implementation.
 - Advanced signal processing and digital design synthesis techniques.
-- MSc Project on design of a low cost condition monitoring system for pumps and motors.
+- Disseration on design of a low cost condition monitoring system for pumps and motors - [pdf available here](/assets/TimGuite_MSc_Dissertation.pdf).

-# Semester Abroad *Purdue University*
+# Semester Abroad _Purdue University_

 My semester at Purdue University was my first chance to visit USA and it was such an eye opener into how a different education can be!
 I was able to study modules in at the school of Electrical Engineering, which would normally be beyond my access on the Mechanical Engineering Course I was studying at Southampton.